FAQs

 What ages does Seneca Village Montessori serve?

 Seneca Village Montessori serves children ages 2 to 6 years old.
-We offer Toddler, Preschool and Kindergarten Program.
+We offer Toddler, Preschool and Kindergarten Programs.
 See our Programs page for more information.

 What does a typical day look like?